ccarrero-sf/image_similarity_byov/README.md

 - **Snowflake Integration**: Sets up database tables, stages, and handles both local and Snowflake-native environments
 - **Image Processing Pipeline**: Downloads images from URLs and stores them in Snowflake stages
 - **Vector Generation**: Uses Snowflake's `AI_EMBED` function with the `voyage-multimodal-3` model to create vector embeddings for each image
-- **Cortex Search Service**: Creates a multi-index search service that combines text and vector indexes for image similarity search
+- **Cortex Search Service**: Creates a multi-index search service that leverages vector indexes for image similarity search
 - **Testing & Validation**: Demonstrates querying the search service to find visually similar images

 ### Workflow: